 King's Cross is a great example of an area of London that's gone through some extreme change to get where it is today.
-10-20 years ago it was very dodgy indeed, but nowadays - partly thanks to some great station restoration work - it's become a destination in itself.
-And with Granary Square and Coal Drops Yard just minutes walk from the station it's really become an excellent dining destination too.
+20 years ago it was very dodgy indeed, but nowadays - partly thanks to some great station restoration work - it's become a destination in itself.
+And with Granary Square and Coal Drops Yard just minutes walk from the station it's really become an excellent dining destination.

 The original opened up in Exmouth Market to great reviews and they haven't looked back since.
-Now in multiple locations across town, this was their second in London and one of the first on the revamped Granary Square.
+Now in multiple locations across town, this was Caravan's second opening, and one of the first places to open on Granary Square.
 Coffee remains a big thing, supplied by their nearby roastery.
-Food-wise, they serve what they call a "food well-travelled" menu all-day and their brunch remains one of the most popular in town.
+Food-wise, they serve what they call a "food well-travelled" menu all-day and their brunch is one of the most popular in town.

-With eyepopping interiors by Tom Dixon and food by Palomar chef and restaurateur Assaf Granit, this was first restaurant to open at Coal Drops Yard.
-If you're at the bar, it's a scene quite familiar from The Palomar - Jerusalem-inspired food served up by a lively kitchen.
-They also have a handy bar - and outside space - on the first floor.
+With eyepopping interiors by Tom Dixon and food by Palomar chef and restaurateur Assaf Granit, this was the first restaurant to open at Coal Drops Yard.
+If you're up at the counter, it's a scene quite familiar from The Palomar - Jerusalem-inspired food served up by a lively kitchen.
+They also have a handy bar and plenty of alfresco space.

-Dishoom is perennially popular in London, with its take on Bombay cafe culture responsible for long waits and queues at all their restaurants.
-This King's Cross restaurant is busy in the evening, but you can easily book for lunch. it's cavernous intrerior also makes it one of the largest in the group.
+Dishoom is ALWAYS packed.
+Its take on Bombay cafe culture ensures long waits and queues at all their restaurants.
+This King's Cross restaurant is busy in the evening and for weekend brunch, but you can easily book for lunch.
+Its cavernous interior also makes it one of the largest in the group.
 But once settled down inside, you'll see why people keep coming back for its excellent Indian small plates.

-Flat Iron have an avid following around town, with their signature flat iron steaks being one of the best deals in town.
-This is their King's Cross location where they'll have the usual flat-iron steaks as well as some special cuts.
+Flat Iron have an avid following amongst Londoners, with their signature flat iron steaks being one of the best deals in town.
+This is their King's Cross location where they serve up the usual flat-iron steaks as well as some special cuts.
 And all for a much cheaper price than you'd normally pay at a steakhouse.

 The D&D restaurant group took over a site that used to be the first ever gym in London - a huge imposing building just outside St Pancras.
 They've replaced that gym with what is pretty much the opposite, a huge restaurant and bar space.
 Expect plenty of German food and booze on the menu - brasserie-style downstairs and more of a fine-dining approach upstairs.

-Pip Lacey, the former head chef at Murano (and who you may also know from 2017’s Great British Menu) is the brains behind Hicce, a restaurant with wood-fired food that'll is brimming with British flavours via Norway and Japan.
-You'll find this all-day restaurant on the top floor of Wolf + Badger at Coal Drops Yard in King's Cross with an all-day restaurant (and a pretty handy bar too).
+Pip Lacey, the former head chef at Murano is the brains behind Hicce, a restaurant with wood-fired food that's brimming with British flavours via Norway and Japan.
+You'll find this all-day restaurant on the top floor of Wolf + Badger at Coal Drops Yard in King's Cross with a pretty handy bar and terrace space.

 Roti King has established a huge reputation from a small restaurant in Euston.
-It's oft lauded as one of the best Malaysian restaurants in town and has attracted many to its subterranean location.
-Certainly expect some of the best rotis in town as well as great lentil curries and spicy noodles.
+It's regularly lauded as being one of the best Malaysian restaurants in town and has attracted many to its subterranean location.
+Certainly expect some of London's best rotis as well as great lentil curries and spicy noodles.

-This unassuming restaurant at the King's Cross end of Caledonian Road is serving up some of the best Thai food in London - and at great prices too.
-The brightly coloured restaurant serves up excellent curries alongside Bangkok-style street food plates.
+This brightly coloured, unassuming restaurant at the King's Cross end of Caledonian Road serves up some of the best Thai food in London - and at great prices.
+Try some of their excellent curries alongside Bangkok-style street food plates.
 And keep an eye on their specials too.

-Respected restaurateur and chef Anthony Demetre (of Wild Honey) is bringing his vision of a Spanish/Italian vermuteria to the Coal Drops Yard part of King's Cross.
+Respected restaurateur and chef Anthony Demetre (of Wild Honey) has brought his vision of a Spanish/Italian vermuteria to the Coal Drops Yard part of King's Cross.
 As the name suggests, there are plenty of vermouth and negronis on hte drinks list along with a tapas-style menu focusing on seasonal produce.

 Subscribe to hear the latest from Hot Dinners